Careful Preparations for In-Person Learning

 Frequently Asked Questions about Elon Law and COVID-19

-Is Elon Law teaching students in person for Fall Trimester?
+Is Elon Law teaching students in person for the Winter and Spring trimesters?

 Yes.
-The Fall Trimester is offered through in-person instruction in classrooms configured to support physical distancing.
+Both trimesters offer in-person instruction in classrooms configured to support physical distancing.

 Professors created syllabi that blend in-person learning with remote instruction.
 Some classes with larger enrollments are delivered with a combination of in-person and synchronous online instruction to decrease the number of students physically present at any one time in a classroom.
 Our goal is for students to receive at least half of their instruction in person.
 Some courses with smaller enrollments may have all class sessions in person.

-Will I be required to take a COVID-19 test before attending class for the August term and Fall Trimester?
+Will I be required to take a COVID-19 test before attending class for the Winter Trimester?

 Who pays for the COVID-19 testing?